 No 9-hole par-3 course should ever take two hours to play, but The Loma Club did on this day.
 My playing partner was a regular here and said he’s never seen it so crowded, so it may have just been an unusually busy day because that morning tournament backed everyone up.

 As mentioned, this is just a par-3 course and it has kind of an odd selection of hole lengths with big gaps in distances.
 Four of the holes are well under 100 yards.
 Then one is 110.
 Then there are two more in the 150-ish range.
 Then there are two pretty beefy holes (numbers 7 and 8) at 203 yards and 183 yards respectively.

 The highlight hole at The Loma Club is the 5th, which features one of the best views found on any San Diego course not named Torrey Pines.
-It’s a very short downhill hole (77 yards, but only plays like 40 or 50) that has a perfect vantage of downtown San Diego.
+It’s a very short downhill hole (77 yards, but only plays like 40 or 50) that has a perfect vista of downtown San Diego.
 The airport sits between the course and the city, so you get a great unobstructed view and the occasional plane taking off.
 It’s a very cool little spot that makes this course a lot more memorable than it should be otherwise.

 As far as conditions went, the course played better than it looked in places.
 The turf here is primarily bermuda, so it was very tight and dormant throughout.
 Some of the tee boxes were okay and some were terrible.
 A few even had big swatches of astroturf down instead.
 The greens were the highlight, though, as those were in very nice shape overall and rolling smooth at medium speeds.
 I wasn’t in a bunker, but there are plenty of them here and most have a nice visual look.
 From what I could see, most looked to have decent sand coverage, but a few looked kind of firm and crunchy.